SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

    you will also need `scikit-learn` and `pandas` installed if you do not already have it.

 2. Hopefully you already gone through session [S7 on deployment](../s7_deployment/S7.md).
-As part of the deployment to GCP functions you should have developed a application that can classify Iris data, based on a model trained by this [script](../s7_deployment/exercise_files/sklearn_cloud_functions.py).
+As part of the deployment to GCP functions you should have developed a application that can classify the [iris dataset](https://archive.ics.uci.edu/ml/datasets/iris), based on a model trained by this [script](../s7_deployment/exercise_files/sklearn_cloud_functions.py).
 We are going to convert this into a FastAPI application for the purpose here: